koderAP/TradingStratergiesBasic/README.md

 ## Background

-Before diving into the implementation of trading strategies, let's familiarize ourselves with some key concepts:
+Before diving into our implementation of trading strategies, let's familiarize ourselves with some key concepts used:

 - **Position**: The quantity of shares held by a trader.
 It can be long (buy) or short (sell).
 - **Price Series**: A sequence of prices of a stock over a period of time.